aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 > Git branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
 This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch.

+The very first default branch is called *master*. *Master* treaditionally serves as a branch where you keep latest, cleanest and the most stable version of your project.
+It is strongly advised, that you *don't ever upload temporal and test changes to your project to master*.
+The mormal way to go, is to create another branch from *master*, perfect the modifications you want to introduce, while being on the side branch, then *merge* this branch into master, and delete it afterwards. *Master* is something you have to be sure of is working.
+After all, whenever you want to share your work with other people, they should be confident, they'd access 100% reliable product through the master.

+Let's learn, how we create branches.
+First, run:

+    git branch

+You'll get the following output:

+    * master

+As we said, you're on master.
+In order to switch between branches you would run `git checkout` with different arguments.
+Let's create a new one called `other_branch` (or whatever you want).
+We run:

+    git checkout -b other_branch

+Which produces the following output:

+    Switched to a new branch 'other_branch'

+Let us now create our first python script - a file "hello.py" with a following containings:

+    print('Hello world!')

+As you can guess, this command will output 'Hello world!' string.
+Ensure it yourself by running the script:

+    python3 hello.py

+Now we, while being on *other_branch* commit this update to the project and push it to our remote:

+    git add hello.py
+    git commit -m "Hello world script"
+    git push

+The last command should output the error message:

+    fatal: The current branch other_branch has no upstream branch.
+    To push the current branch and set the remote as upstream, use

+        git push --set-upstream origin other_branch

+This is expected.
+You have realize, there is a difference between local and remote branches.
+When creating remote repo, we have actually [manually set remote branch *master* to track local branch *master*](#notice)\*.
+Git hints us that we are supposed to do the same for the *other_branch*, so we run:

+    git push -u origin other_branch

+Now it worked.
+If we go back to the master branch, we'll see that our Python script is not there.

+    git checkout master

+On Unix:

+    ls

+On Windows:

+    dir

+So, we have actually separated two differen versions of our project into two branches.
+But let's say we are confident, that out *other_branch* has been perfected, and we want to see modifications it introduces on *master*.
+We merge:

+    git merge other_branch

+Check the list of files on *master* now - you'll see 'hello.py' among them.
+We are free to delete *other_branch*:

+    git branch -d other_branch

+Kind of the output:

+    Deleted branch other_branch (was be3cca2).

+We have learnt the very basics of Git, now let's clean up, as we don't need to store remote *test_git anymore*.
+In the menu for your repo on GitHub.com click on *Settings*, scroll to the very bottom, and click on *Delete this repository*.

 [20]: <https://git-scm.com> "Git"
 [21]: <https://git-scm.com/download/win> "Git Win Download"
 [22]: <https://git-scm.com/download/mac> "Git Mac Download"